Boards of Cooperative Educational Services: Programs

 The programs and services offered by each BOCES may vary somewhat, and are developed based on the needs of a given BOCES' local school districts.

 A large percentage of BOCES programs and services are instructional; that is to say, they serve students with classroom programs and services.
 Examples of instructional programs are vocational-technical programs for high school students, physical, speech and occupational therapy for students with disabilities, and literacy programs for adults.

 Often support staff are broken into on-site, related, or itinerant staff positions.
 Related personnel often support the program and are housed at the on-site location while Itinerant staff provide services to component districts on an individual or case-by-case basis.

 The remaining programs are called support services.
-Although they are not classroom programs, support services are still very important because they relate to the education of students, and because they help school districts save money.
+They are not classroom programs, support services still relate to the education of students, and because they help school districts save money.
 This frees up resources to better serve students directly.
 Examples of support services are staff development, central bus maintenance, central business offices, and Regional Information Centers.